-This Draft Assessment Report outlines how industry and government currently achieve seafood safety in Australia - generally with a mixture of industry self-regulation, licensing schemes, and general and specific (albeit differing) State legislation.
+This Final Assessment Report outlines how industry and government currently achieve seafood safety in Australia - generally with a mixture of industry self-regulation, licensing schemes, and general and specific (albeit differing) State legislation.
 While providing a measure of assurance, this mix of arrangements, both voluntary and mandatory, creates some gaps in the management of food safety.

 FSANZ has consulted widely in the development of this proposed Standard.
-A Standards Development Committee, consisting of representatives from State and Territory jurisdictions and New Zealand, and industry and consumer representatives, has carefully considered the results of committee discussions, opinion at public fora and written feedback from stakeholders on the Initial Assessment Report for this Proposal.
+A Standards Development Committee, consisting of representatives from State and Territory jurisdictions and New Zealand, and industry and consumer representatives, has carefully considered the results of committee discussions, opinion at public fora and written feedback from stakeholders on both the Initial Assessment Report and the Draft Assessment Report for this Proposal.